Shuffle/Shuffle-docs/docs/workflows.md

 ![execution-argument-1](https://github.com/frikky/shuffle-docs/blob/master/assets/execution-argument-1.png?raw=true)

 The execution argument acts like a node, meaning you can use its value anywhere.
+Fieldname: $exec

-## Variables
+## Workflow Variables
-Workflow variables are reusable datapoints.
-These are typically used for specific APIkeys, URL's or usernames.
+Workflow variables is static reusable data decided before an execution.
+These are typically used for APIkeys, URL's or usernames.
+[Click here to see Executio variables](/docs/workflows#execution_variables)

-Here's some things to keep in mind when using workflow variables:
+Some things to keep in mind when using workflow variables:
+* They are set BEFORE an execution
+* They are unencrypted
 * They are shared with everyone with access to the workflow
-* They are unencrypted
 * They are only accessible to the workflow you're in.

+Use-case:
+* Save URLs, API keys and more.

-We are working on a way to have encrypted global variables to be used for passwords and global APIkeys (and more) with IAM, but that might take a while to implement properly.
+PS: We are working on a way to have encrypted global variables to be used for passwords and global APIkeys (and more) with IAM, but that might take a while to implement properly.

-Here's how to create and use a variable:
+**How to create and use a workflow variable:**

 1. Click "Variables" in the bottom left corner.
 ![variable-example-1](https://github.com/frikky/shuffle-docs/blob/master/assets/variable-example-1.png?raw=true)